JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="setpropertyitem"></a>SetPropertyItem (CGpImage)

-Sets a property item (piece of metadata) for this Image object.
+Sets a property item (piece of metadata) for an **Image** object.
 If the item already exists, then its contents are updated; otherwise, a new item is added.

 ```
 FUNCTION SetPropertyItem (BYVAL pitem AS PropertyItem PTR) AS GpStatus